mongodb-developer/EDEE_Production_Frontend/examples/MongoDB/Fundamentals/basicUpdate/explanation.md

 # Updating existing data

-The POST method in this example is used to record the views for a particular property.
-Each time we post, the property's MongoDB document is updated to:
+The **POST** method in this example is used to record the views for a particular property.
+Each time we **POST**, the property's MongoDB document is updated to:

 - Push the viewer's IP address onto the `viewIp` array
 - Increment the `nViews` count
 - Set `lastView` to the current time/date

-After a few POSTs, the property's document should look something like this:
+After a few **POST**s, the property's document should look something like this:

 ```json
 {